tnn4/c-basics/c_dynamic_allocation.md

 // Bad code
 char *p = malloc(4); // allocate memory for a string of len 3
 ...
-free(p); // p has been released into the wild
-...
-strcpy(p, "abc"); // ** WRONG ** , you're trying to use memory that's no longer yours, this is a programming crime so the OS will yell at you
+free(p); // p's memory has been released into the , p is now a dangling pointer ... strcpy(p, "abc"); // ** WRONG ** , try to use dangling pointer p, you're trying to use memory that's no longer yours, this is a programming crime so the OS will crash and yell at you
 ```
 ## Linked Lists

 Dynamic storage allocation is useful for building lists, trees, graphs and other linked data structures.

 The most basic linked data structure: a linked list.

+Fun fact: Although C programmers love linked lists, Rust programmers are not so enthusiastic: [Learning Rust With Entirely Too Many Linked Lists](https://rust-unofficial.github.io/too-many-lists/)

 ```